 Pharmacists work primarily for pharmacies and drugstores; however, hospitals and medical clinics may employ their own pharmacists to dispense drugs directly to patients.
 Pharmacists who work for hospitals must analyze both in-patient and out-patient medication, so close attention to detail is very important in this position to ensure the accuracy of filled prescriptions.

 Popular Employer Salaries for Pharmacist

-What Are Popular Skills for Pharmacist
+What Are Popular Skills for Pharmacists?

-What is the Pay by Experience Level for Pharmacist
+What is the Pay by Experience Level for Pharmacists?

 Pay Difference by Location